Thiago099/BlazorJsBridge/BlazorJsBridge/SolutionItems/ReadMe.md

 ## Features

-- Non Static javascript interrupt function calling
+- Non Static javascript inerop function calling
-- Wrapper for creating blazor accessible javascript function
+- Wrapper for creating blazor accessible javascript functions
-- A singleton class that ensures your javascript function is called only once during the component lifecycle
+- A singleton function that ensures your javascript function is called only once during the component lifecycle

 ## Usage